Living on a boat is a dream of a lot of people. And it’s easy to see why.

-About a decade ago, it would be hard to imagine Corpus Christi as an ideal place to live aboard a boat.
-But in the past couple of years, it’s seen a lot of developments that have made it one of the best places in the United States for people who want to live on a boat.
+It would be hard to imagine Corpus Christi as an ideal place to live aboard a boat about a decade ago.
+But in the past couple of years, it’s seen many developments that have made it one of the best places in the United States for people who want to live on a boat.

 The bay is slowly filling up with restaurants, shopping, and nightlife locations.
 It’s a place that’s definitely on the rise, so rates are still low.
 But don’t be surprised if that changes any time soon.

 Rates vary depending on the size of the slip.
 You can get a small space for as low as $150 a month and bigger spaces for even more.
 Some large slips can go for about $800 a month.